peterhinch/micropython-micro-gui/README.md

 ## 1.8 Performance and hardware notes

 The largest supported display is a 320x240 ILI9341 unit.
-On a Pi Pico with no use of frozen bytecode the demos run with over 74K of free RAM.
+On a Pi Pico with no use of frozen bytecode the demos run with about 74K of free RAM.
 Substantial improvements could be achieved using frozen bytecode.

 Snappy navigation benefits from several approaches: